Discover album cover ideas for your next LP

 After you’ve read through all of these album cover ideas, make sure to tell us which ones were your favorite or let us know if we left something out.
 Share your thoughts by tweeting @getdesignwizard.

 Designing a new CD cover will give your album a huge boost when people get their hands on it.
 Even if you’re just giving a mixtape to your friends, a cool album cover will make a big difference.
+For graphic design tips, read our ‘Creative Ideas to Increase Sales‘ e-book.
 So, what are you waiting for?
 It’s time to start creating an amazing album cover!